 Cardiometabolic disease

-Metabolic syndrome—a cluster of risk factors that increases one’s susceptibility to heart disease, diabetes, and obesity—has reached epidemic levels in the United States.
-An estimated 34 percent of the U.S. population is affected, and rates of the disorder are rising worldwide.
+Cardiometabolic syndrome—a cluster of risk factors that increases one’s susceptibility to heart disease, diabetes, and obesity—has reached epidemic levels in the United States, and rates of the disorder are rising worldwide.

-While lifestyle factors like poor diet and lack of exercise contribute significantly to these disorders, they don’t fully explain why some populations are at a higher risk than others.
-The Broad Institute’s Medical and Population Genetics program seeks to understand how genomic variation contributes to disease risk and responses to treatment.
-By studying the genetic makeup of human populations, Broad researchers gain powerful insights into the biological mechanisms responsible for disease and can work to develop new therapies.
+While lifestyle factors like diet and exercise contribute to these disorders, they don’t fully explain why some populations are at a higher risk than others.
+Researchers at the Broad seek to understand how genomic variation contributes to disease risk and responses to treatment.
+Moreover, our researchers hope to redress historically biased investigations that focus mainly on populations of European descent, and they are working with our network of international collaborators to ensure genetic studies reflect the world’s diversity.

 We are seeking philanthropic partners in the following projects:

-Fully defining the genetic causes of cardiometabolic disease, including early-onset heart attack.
+Fully defining the genetic causes of cardiometabolic disease, including common heart diseases.

-Finding promising targets by unlocking the biological mechanisms underlying the disease.
+Finding promising targets by unlocking the biological mechanisms underlying cardiometabolic disease.

 Driving the discovery and testing of novel therapeutics for promising targets.